ChthonVII/guildwarslinuxinstallguide/README.md

 After Guild Wars is fully set up, you will want to make a bash script to set all your environment variables and reduce everything to one click, then modify your Guild Wars desktop file to invoke your script.

-Example script: start uMod and Guild Wars, then inject Toolbox (using ESYNC and dll hook for uMod):
+Example script: start uMod and Guild Wars, then inject Toolbox (using ESYNC and dll hook for uMod, with fps limit increased to 144):
 ```
 #!/bin/bash